RBI introduces New type of Semi-Closed Prepaid Payment Instruments (PPIs)

 PPIs are classified under three categories, those are:

 Closed System PPIs: These PPIs are issued by an entity for assisting the purchase of goods and services from that entity only.
 Closed PPIs do not permit cash withdrawal.
 Since these instruments cannot be used for payments for third party services, the operations of such payment instruments don't require the authorization of RBI.
-The common example of a closed system PPI is a brand-specific gift card.
+The common example of a closed system PPI is a brand-specific gift prepaid card.

-Semi-Closed System PPIs: These PPIs are employed for the purchasing of goods and services that also constitute remittance and financial services.
+Semi-Closed System PPIs: These PPIs are employed for the purchasing of goods and services that also constitute money transfer and financial services.
 The transactions are carried out within a group of identified merchants that have a specific contractual relationship with the issuer for accepting the PPIs as the payment instruments.
 These instruments do not permit cash withdrawal, irrespective of whether banks or non-banks issue them.
 One of the examples of semi-closed PPI is the Paytm wallet.

 Open system PPIs: These types of PPIs are issued only by the banks.
 They are used for the purchase of goods and services, and the transactions can be carried out at any merchant.
 Banks issuing Open System PPIs should offer cash withdrawal facilities at ATM, Business Correspondents, etc.